 It’s coming.
 French start-up Green Gen Technology is gearing up to produce 50,000 bottles manufactured from flax fibre by the end of the year, 500,000 bottles in 2023, 2m in 2024 and 30m in 2024/2025!

-The bottle’s advantages over traditional glass are the use of a renewable and biodegradable plant resource as the core component and being two to three times lighter than glass.
+The bottle’s advantages over traditional glass are the use of a renewable and biodegradable plant resource as the core component and being much lighter than glass (Green Gen is working on a model that weighs a mere 6-8g).

 Currently, there are three bottle options: two for 75cl wines (Burgundy and Bordeaux) and one for spirits.